LinkedIn jumpstarts China expansion with Chinese language site

 The Chinese language website that will be available on Monday is a "beta," or test, version of the site.
 LinkedIn is still in the process of getting a license to operate the Chinese language site, which will require that the company maintain server computers in China that will store data about its Chinese users, according to a source familiar with the matter.

-LinkedIn already has more than 4 million users in China who use its English language website, but the company has signaled that it is interested in making a broader expansion in the country.
+LinkedIn already has more than 4 million users in China who use its English language website, but the company has signalled that it is interested in making a broader expansion in the country.

 Weiner said the Chinese language site would help LinkedIn reach 140 million professionals in China, providing the potential for the company to significantly expand its current audience of 277 million members.